This is a basic cleaning soap recipe that can be used in MANY other DIY cleaning recipes. It’s easy to make and great for general cleaning.

 If you want a ready-made soft-scrub cleanser, simply grate a ½ cup of this homemade soap and combine it with 1 cup of baking soda.
 Transfer to a jar with a shaker-top (like an old grated parmesan cheese container), and sprinkle on surfaces before cleaning.
 Use a wet sponge to work this cleanser into surfaces to create a sudsy soft scrub.

-*Keep in mind this homemade soap is not recommended for use in DIY personal care recipes or for everyday use on hands or body.
+*Keep in mind we do not recommend this homemade soap for use in DIY personal care recipes or for everyday use on hands or body.
 Due to the high pH of this soap, it could be very drying to the skin.
 However, it may be the perfect soap for a poison ivy treatment, when drying sores up is the goal!